-The photographs and images above have shown that the Enon Formation sediments are not confined to the Soutpansvlakte Basin.
 Mapping the exact extent of these deposits from satellite images is not always accurate, as the Bokkeveld hills are in many places higher than these deposits, and erosion of the Bokkeveld shales hills has resulted in the mixing and overlapping of these formations.
 Farming operations also resulted in disturbing the natural boundaries been the formations.

-Accurate mapping of the Enon deposits could be undertaken in the future.
+Detailed mapping of the Enon deposits will be undertaken in the future.
 A generalised map is presented in Figure 22.

 Figure 22.
-Satellite image showing the Enon Formation deposits in the Soutpansvlakte Basin (dashed half-moon, as in Figure 16) and in the northeast extension (dashed ellipsoid).
+Satellite image showing the approximate boundaries of the Enon Formation deposits in the Soutpansvlakte Basin (dashed half-moon, as in Figure 16) and in the northeast extension (dashed ellipsoid).
+The deposits in the extension are not continuous but rather in large pockets and lenses.

-Lenses of the Enon Formation deposits have also been documented in several locations west and south of the Soutplansvlakte Basin.
+Lenses and pockets of the Enon Formation deposits have also been documented in several locations west and south of the Soutplansvlakte Basin.
 See Field Note C6g.